-Mini Maestros is an informal concert series specially created for children ages 2 to 8.
-These concerts offer an interactive, close encounter with Symphony Tacoma musicians and their instruments.
-With curriculum prepared by Early Childhood Learning experts, the 45-minute “informances” get kids physically and mentally engaged with the music.
+Mini Maestros is an informal concert series specially created for children ages 2 to 8 that offers an interactive, close encounter with Symphony Tacoma musicians and their instruments.
+Educators introduce the instruments and explain musical concepts as musicians play a selection of songs to get kids singing, dancing, marching and clapping along.

-All concerts are held at the University of Puget Sound’s Schneebeck Concert Hall at 2:30 pm on Sunday afternoons.
-With the exception of Peter and the Wolf, an instrument petting zoo starts one hour before each concert.
+All concerts are held on Sundays at the University of Puget Sound’s Schneebeck Concert Hall.
+Concert time is 2:30 pm, with the instrument petting zoo beginning at 1:30 pm.

 Get all Mini Maestro concerts and save!

 Season passes are $22 children | $32 adults and are only available by calling the box office at 253-591-5894.

 January 12: Fiddler on the Hoof

 Join the Symphony Tacoma String Quintet for an inside look into the string family!
 This concert’s music includes Copland’s Hoe-down, Rossini’s William Tell Overture (the Lone Ranger theme), Home on the Range, and more.
 Come dressed in your best western gear!

 Jungle Jams will take your little adventurers into the deep, dark jungle!
 They’ll learn how instruments can sound like animals and about high and low sounds.
 Little jaguars and toucans welcome!

 Everyone loves percussion — especially kids!
 Take a whirlwind tour of the percussion family with the Symphony Tacoma Percussion Quartet!
 Musical selections include favorites from the Pink Panther, the story of “Mr. Brown Can Moo” and more!